Or Yehuda: British Mandate

+1948 war

 In the end of April 1948, the Haganah launched military operation Hametz, which aimed to conquer several villages inland from Jaffa to isolate it from the Arab hinterland.
 The fate awaiting the inhabitants was not made explicit, other than stating the inhabitants would be allowed to leave, but a general order envisaged 'cleansing the area' (tihur hashetah) and the villages of Kafr 'Ana and Saqiya were depopulated.

 State of Israel

+Temporary accommodation (1949-1955)

 In 1949, immigrants from Libya and Turkey settled in the ruins buildings of the villages of Saqiya and Kafr 'Ana, which did not have water or sewage infrastructure.

-In 1950–1953 the Ma'abarot Saqiya A, Saqiya B, Kafr 'Ana A, and Kafr 'Ana B were established on the previous village lands.
-These Ma'abarot housed mainly immigrants from Iraq who arrived as part of Operation Ezra and Nehemiah.
+In 1950–1953, the ma'abarot (provisional settlements for immigrants) Saqiya A, Saqiya B, Kafr 'Ana A, and Kafr 'Ana B were established on the previous village lands.
+These ma'abarot housed mainly immigrants from Iraq who arrived as part of Operation Ezra and Nehemiah.
 Ma'abarot at the time were treated by authorities as temporary accommodations until permanent resettlement could occur on-site or elsewhere.
-Attempts to induce neighboring Tel Aviv and Ramat Gan to extend their municipal borders to cover these Ma'abarot failed, and the Ma'abarot residents resisted relocation to development towns in the north and south.
-In 1952 the religious settlement of Ramat Pinkas (also known as Givat Hemed, and Givat Mordechi) was established for some of the Ma'abarot residents.
+Attempts to induce neighboring Tel Aviv and Ramat Gan to extend their municipal borders to cover these ma'abarot failed, and the ma'abarot residents resisted relocation to development towns in the north and south.
+In 1952, the religious settlement of Ramat Pinkas (also known as Givat Hemed and Givat Mordechi) was established for some of the ma'abarot residents.

+Or Yehuda (est. 1955)

-The modern town of Or Yehuda was officially established by the State of Israel in 1955, and in 1962 Or Yehuda was recognized as a municipal planning authority, which led to increased development.
+The modern town of Or Yehuda was officially established by the State of Israel in 1955 and was named after Judah Alkalai.
+In 1962 Or Yehuda was recognized as a municipal planning authority, which led to increased development.
 In 1988, Or Yehuda was declared a city, due to the increase in the number of residents.

 In April 2001, Hamas suicide bombers blew up a car in Or Yehuda, injuring eight people.

 In 2008, the Ef'al Regional Council was liquidated, and lands belonging to the council south of route 461, including Ramat Pinkas, were annexed to Or Yehuda.